 Information architecture work can happen in small and large organisations as well as agencies.
 The scope of deliverables depends on each project.

-In our definition above, information architecture looks at organisation, labelling, navigation, and search to support usability and findability.
+In our definition above, information architecture looks at organisation, labeling, navigation, and search to support usability, functionality, and findability.
 This organisation system supports both users and internal staff.

 Most information architecture projects follow a very similar pattern of research and discovery, strategy, and design.
 Information architecture can also heavily contribute to content migration efforts.